wolfer649/WGOT/README.md

 You can also reset the timer, in case you want to start recording again – say after a false start or changing adjustment values.

 It also creates a csv log file that can later be used offline, to build fancy graphs or spreadsheets for analysis purposes.
+Two older csv log files are saved, so that data is not lost after a reboot

 Optionally, this Linux-based device can be shutdown and/or restarted at the touch of a single button, to avoid having to remove and replace the power supply connection.